 What Better Life Maids Is Doing

 At Better Life Maids, we have always cleaned for the health of safety of our clients.
-At this time we have taken additional measures and we are monitoring the evolving situation and following the guidelines of the CDC in all of our clients homes and workspaces to keep our clients and team members safe, and our clients home’s clean.
+At this time we have taken additional measures and we are monitoring the evolving situation and following the guidelines of the WHO and CDC in all of our client’s homes and workspaces to keep our clients and team members safe, and our client’s home’s clean.
 This includes:

 - We have updated our Personal Protective Equipment and trained our employees on best practices.
-All of our employees wear gloves, shoe covers, and masks when cleaning.
+All of our employees wear gloves, shoe covers (if requested), and masks at all times when cleaning.
 We also recommend and provide eye protection.

 - Adding more hand sanitizer for employee use in cleaning kits and cars for recurring use.
 As well as being provided sanitizing wipes to use on equipment such as vacuums and other tools as necessary.
 Our employees are also vigilant about washing their hands at every opportunity they can in addition to using hand sanitizers.

 - We have always only brought clean cloths and mops in your home.
 We have always practiced this and will continue to do so.
 Only clean mops are used to clean your floors.
 They are presoaked in the cleaning solution and removed for the day after one use.
 They are also removed after they are used in bathrooms and high traffic areas.